IvoNet/language-detection/README.md

 # language-detection
 * * *

-[Language detection](http://en.wikipedia.org/wiki/Language_detection) for Android: Given a string of text, identify what language the text is written in.
+Given a string of text, identify what language the text is written in.
+(origionally for android but I seen no reason for it.
+It is java so.....)

 This project is a fork of an excellent Java language detection library ([language-detection](http://code.google.com/p/language-detection/)) written by Nakatani Shuyo.
 The original git version control history and commit messages are retained in this project.

-## Changes
+## Changes (by IvoNet)

-I've made two significant changes to the original code:

-1. Speed enhancements.
-As an alternative to using JSON-based text files for storing language profiles, a Python script is used to convert language profiles into Java code that can be bundled with an app.
-With the resulting performance improvement, language detection is fast enough to run acceptably on Android devices.

-2. Additional language profiles:

-- Aragonese
-- Asturian
-- Basque
-- Belarusian
-- Breton
-- Catalan
-- Galician
-- Haitian
-- Icelandic
-- Irish
-- Malay
-- Maltese
-- Occitan
-- Serbian (Cyrillic alphabet)
-- Welsh
-- Yiddish
+* I'm starting to make some extensive changes to the code because it is not very clean.
+  I love the algorithm and stuff but the code is not very readable
+* I cloned this repository in the hope of using it in my [epub-processor](https://github.com/IvoNet/epub-processor) and I found out that it didn't work quite right when working with multiple threads (it died) So I started refactoring a bit.
+* As far as I know I have not changed anything in the algorithm except maybe for some code cleanup (yet).

-## Download
+## Build

-    git clone git@github.com:rmtheis/language-detection.git
+    mvn -N clean install -f superpom/pom.xml
+    mvn clean install

 ## Sample usage

 See [the original project on Google Code](http://code.google.com/p/language-detection/).

 Set up the language profile list in `DetectorFactory.java`.

+OR

+    Detector detector = DetectorFactory.create();
+    String language = detector.detect("Hello World I am an English text");

 ## Training: Generating language profiles